xoidlabs/xoid/docs/recipes-react/dynamic-functions-with-fixed-references.md

 }, [props.number])
 ```

 Let's assume that, due to changed app requirements, we want to attach the listener only once, and remove it once the component is unmounted.
-This can be achieved in React way as the following:
+This can be achieved in the React way as the following:

 ```js
 // a ref to keep the value